Mexico · August

 - ●Comfortable walking shoes

-- ●Modest attire for churches
+- ●Modest clothing for religious sites

 Health & Safety